Legion-exe/SelfEvaluation/00-self-evaluation/README.md

                 - amountOfItems == 16, then price == 73
                 - amountOfItems == 20, then price == 85
                 - amountOfItems == -1, then price == 0
-3. [:x:] Create a method that returns the following:
+3. [:heavy_check_mark:] Create a method that returns the following:
     - When the input is 1: "It's something"
     - When the input is 2: "That's more like it"
     - When the input is 3: "Way to go"